MilosLukic/Godot-Navigation-Lite/README.md

 ![Image not found][ss6]

 If you want to see the navigation mesh in game, just enable the Godot's "debug navigation" option in the debug menu (note - navigation will run slower as it has to create debug mesh every time).

+## Demo project

+A demo project is located in godot_project folder of the repository.

 ## Important notes
 * Make sure no two physics bodies (that are used to generate navmesh) share the same location.